 For each category the table indicates the Class, ages and machine specifications.

-Minimum Age Licence Grade of Capacity of Machine

-8 yrs Clubman 50cc automatic Machine

-11 yrs Clubman up to 125cc Production Scooter Automatic

-12 yrs Clubman up to 125cc Production

-13 yrs National up to 125cc GP Machine

-14 yrs Clubman up to 125cc GP Machine

-15 yrs National up to 500cc twin Cylinder, 4 Stroke Production Based Machine

-16 yrs and over No restrictions
+1.

+Minimum Age Licence Grade of Capacity of Machine 8 yrs Clubman 50cc automatic Machine 11 yrs Clubman up to 125cc Production Scooter Automatic 12 yrs Clubman up to 125cc Production up to 250 single cylinder 4 stroke production machine (restricted) 13 yrs National up to 125cc GP Machine up to 250cc single cylinder 4 stroke machine (unrestricted) 14 yrs Clubman up to 125cc GP Machine up to 350cc single cylinder 4 stroke machine (unrestricted) 15 yrs National up to 500cc twin Cylinder, 4 Stroke Production Based Machine 16 vrs and over No restrictions